-2007 3rd SNAICC National

-2010

 SNAICC secures additional funding from the department of Health and Aging to deliver training and produce culturally appropriate resources under the KidsMatter: Early Childhood initiative.

-SNAICC presides as convener of the Indigenous sub-group of the UN Non-Government Organisations Group for the
+SNAICC presides as convener of the Indigenous sub-group of the UN Non-Government Organisations Group for the Convention on the Rights of a Child.

-Islander Commission.